If you landed on this article you are likely searching for the causes of the Dust Bowl during the Great Depression.

 In 1937 another one of Roosevelt’s policies began to take effect in earnest.
 The Shelterbelt project was a massive undertaking that hoped to provide an immediate reduction in topsoil erosion and the subsequent dust storms.

-The project called for millions of native trees to be planted throughout a stretch of land from the Canadian border to Texas to act as a windbreak.
+The project authorized the planting of millions of native trees throughout a stretch of land from the Canadian border to Texas.
 These trees would simultaneously slow down the winds as well as anchor the topsoil into the ground.

-Despite opposition, the shelterbelt project was considered widely successful at helping to ease the effects of the Dust Bowl and reduce the intensity of the dust storms.
+Despite opposition, historians consider the shelterbelt project to be widely successful at helping to ease the effects of the Dust Bowl and reduce the intensity of the dust storms.

 Only in 1939 when the drought ended and the rains returned did the Dust Bowl finally end.
 Areas that were lightly hit recovered relatively quickly.
-World War II in the early 1940s meant a dramatic increase in the demand for crops such as wheat, and the harvesting resumed.
+World War II in the early 1940s meant a dramatic increase in the demand for crops such as wheat.

 However, other areas where the dust storms were more severe took much longer to recover.
-Land values plummeted in the aftermath and much more relief work was required to make the land suitable for farming, or any use, in the future.
+Land values plummeted in the aftermath and more relief work was required to make the land suitable for farming in the future.

 The legacy of the Dust Bowl and Great Depression was of great pain and suffering.
 One can only hope the lessons learned can help prevent another environmental catastrophe in the future.